horrion/VoiceAssistant/Readme.md

 [Bing Text-to-Speech](https://azure.microsoft.com/en-us/services/cognitive-services/speech/) were used for audio processing

 ## Compiling the App
-If you're using this app within 2 days of attending one of my talks the provided Azure subscription keys will work.
+If you're using this app within 2 days of attending one of my talks the provided Azure subscription keys and LUIS URL will work.
-Otherwise you'll have to use your own subscription keys.
-Subscription keys can be generated here:  https://portal.azure.com
+Otherwise you'll have to use your own subscription keys and LUIS URL.
+Subscription keys can be generated here:  [Azure Portal](https://portal.azure.com), a LUIS URL can be generated here: [LUIS](https://luis.ai).

-The subscription key constants can be found in the top section of ViewController.swift.
+The subscription key and LUIS URL constants can be found in the top section of ViewController.swift.

 Before you can compile the app, you'll need to install Alamofire.
 Using CocoaPods to do so is highly recommended.